 The net tangible book value of the Company as of September 30, 1996 was approximately \$45.4 million, or \$.80 per share of Common Stock.
 Pro forma net tangible book value per share represents the amount of total assets less total liabilities, divided by the number of shares of Common Stock outstanding as of September 30, 1996, on a pro forma basis before giving effect to the First Dividend and deferred taxes associated with the Reorganization and this Offering.
-After giving effect to the Reorganization, including the First Dividend, and the receipt by the Company of the net proceeds from the sale of 5,700,000 shares of Common Stock offered by the Company hereby, assuming an initial public offering price of \$15.00, and after deducting the estimated underwriting discount and offering expenses to be paid by the Company, the pro forma as adjusted net tangible book value of the Company as of September 30, 1996, would have been \$74.9 million, or \$1.20 per share.
-This represents an immediate increase in net tangible book value of \$.40 per share to existing stockholders and an immediate dilution of \$13.80 per share to new investors purchasing shares at the initial public offering price.
+After giving effect to the Reorganization, including the First Dividend, and the receipt by the Company of the net proceeds from the sale of 5,700,000 shares of Common Stock offered by the Company hereby, and after deducting the estimated underwriting discount and offering expenses to be paid by the Company, the pro forma as adjusted net tangible book value of the Company as of September 30, 1996, would have been \$90.9 million, or \$1.45 per share.
+This represents an immediate increase in net tangible book value of \$.69 per share to existing stockholders and an immediate dilution of \$16.55 per share to new investors purchasing shares at the initial public offering price.
 The following table illustrates this per share dilution:

-Assumed initial public offering price per share Pro forma net tangible book value per share as of September \$15.00 30, 1996, before this Offering and the Reorganization Decrease per share attributable to the First Dividend and \$ .80 deferred taxes(1) Pro forma net tangible book value per share as of September 30, 1996, after this Offering and the Reorganization 1.20 Dilution per share to new investors \$13.80 =====
+Assumed initial public offering price per share \$18.00 Pro forma net tangible book value per share as of September 30, 1996, before this Offering and the Reorganization \$.
+80 Decrease per share attributable to the First Dividend and deferred taxes(1) (.
+80) Increase per share attributable to new investors 1.
+45 Pro forma net tangible book value per share as of September 30, 1996, after this Offering and the Reorganization 1.45 Dilution per share to new investors \$16.55 =====